DeborahK/Angular-Communication/COURSENOTES-v14.md

   - Many of the `nav` style classes.
   - Many of the form style classes.
   - Many of the validation style classes.
+  - Bootstrap no longer provides icons, use font-awesome instead for fonts.
 - Updated from RxJS v5 to v7 which changed:
   - How RxJS creation functions and operators are imported.
 Everything is now imported from `rxjs`.
   - Syntax of the `subscribe` method.
 It now only takes one parameter: either the next function or an object with `next` and `complete` properties.